lucasfurno/docs_en/data-streaming/index.md

 The Endpoint is the destination where you want to send the data collected by Azion.

 The endpoint type represents the method that your endpoint is configured to receive data from the Data Streaming.
-Get to know each of them as follows: Standard HTTP/HTTPS POST; Simple Storage Service - S3; and Apache Kafka.
+Get to know each of them as follows.

+### **Apache Kafka**

+By using this type of endpoint, the Data Streaming service sends data to a Kafka endpoint in your infrastructure.

+* **Bootstrap Servers:**  Refers to the servers in the Kafka cluster, in the format "host1: port1, host2: port2, ...".

+  The list should have just a few servers that will be used for the initial connection.
+There is no need to include all the servers in your cluster.

+  We recommend that you use more than one server to increase redundancy and availability.

+* **Kafka Topic:**  You have to define a Topic where you want Data Streaming to post messages to your cluster.

 ### **Standard HTTP/HTTPS POST**